 - Tool Push – manages all rig operations

-- Safety Manager – implements the safety program and ensures proper training for personnel
+- Safety Manager – implements the safety program and ensures proper personnel training.

 - Pipeline Engineer – responsible for the design, construction, operation, quality control, and maintenance of pipelines

-- Construction Manager – oversees oilfield service operations, leads crews, and manages business development
+- Construction Manager – oversees oilfield service operations, lead-crews, and manages business development.

 - Wellsite Supervisor – supervises production work and completions

 - Equipment Operator – operates various equipment used at well sites

 Additional Tips for Developing an Outstanding Oil and Gas Resume

 - Highlight job achievements within your professional experience.
 Professional achievements are an effective method for concretely demonstrating your competencies.
 You may include as few or as many accomplishments as you like, but try to list at least three under your most recent or most relevant positions.
 If you are stuck coming up with achievements, use the CAR acronym:

 - Action – What was the action you took?